aywrite/nix-config/README.md

 ### Themes

-For a colour pallete I generally stick to [Solarized (Dark)](https://github.com/altercation/solarized).
+For a colour palette I generally stick to [Solarized (Dark)](https://github.com/altercation/solarized).

 I use oh-my-zsh to manage my shell theme, the current theme I am using is a slightly modified version of [𝝺 Pure](https://github.com/marszall87/lambda-pure) with the formating of git status from  [Spaceship Prompt](https://github.com/denysdovhan/spaceship-prompt).

-My old theme (`andrew`) was based on the [agnoster](https://github.com/agnoster/agnoster-zsh-theme) which is the deault with oh-my-zsh.
+My old theme (`andrew`) was based on the [agnoster](https://github.com/agnoster/agnoster-zsh-theme) which is the default with oh-my-zsh.

 ## TODO

 - Configure restic
-- Get alacritty working
 - Write an install script with template/prompts to generate home.nix
-- Clean up/migrate nix.org file
 - Update details on local configuration/overrides & secrets
 - Figure out how best to manage root user
-- Make sure binary scripts get symlinked into PATH somewhere
+- Make sure binary scripts get sym-linked into PATH somewhere

 ### Apps to add